styledown/styledown/examples/bootstrap/buttons.md

 ```

 ### btn-toolbar
- Wrap a series of button groups in a toolbar for more complex components.
+Wraps a series of button groups in a toolbar for more complex components.

 ```example.jade
 .btn-toolbar